hashicorp/vault/website/source/docs/configuration/seal/awskms.html.md

 Any new or updated data will be encrypted with the current key defined in the seal configuration or set to current under a key alias.

-## Recovery Key Rekeying

-During the `awskms` Seal initialization process, a set of Shamir keys called Recovery Keys are generated which are used for operations that still require a quorum of users.

-Recovery Keys can be rekeyed to change the number of shares or thresholds.
-When using the Vault CLI, this is performed by using the `-target=recovery` flag to `vault operator rekey`.

 ## Learn

 Refer to the [Auto-unseal using AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms)